vollmerm/fungp/README.md

  * fitness : a fitness function that takes a tree and returns an error number, lower is better
  * report : a reporting function passed [best-tree best-fit] at each migration

 Some minimal knowledge of Clojure is probably necessary to use this library well.
-There is an experimental (undocumented and untested) Java API, and a file demonstrating its use, but right now I wouldn't recommend that route.
+Not to worry, though!
 Clojure is a rather nice language, with excellent documentation and many great tutorials (like [this one](http://java.ociweb.com/mark/clojure/article.html)).

 What does it do?
 ----------------